-Council Tax collection currently holds a deficit position of £0.330 million as at 31 March 2021, compared to a surplus of £0.615 million at 31 March 2020.
-The deficit will be predominantly allocated out to the precepting bodies across a three year period in accordance with the Collection Fund deficit spreading scheme announced by the government in July 2020.
+Council Tax collection currently holds a surplus of £5.600 million as at 31 March 2022, compared to a deficit of £0.330 million at 31 March 2021.
+The surplus will be allocated out to the precepting bodies, net of the residual Collection Fund deficit spreading scheme, in 2022/2023 and 2023/2024.

-National Non-Domestic Rates (NNDR) collection shows a deficit of £26.882 million as at 31 March 2021 after allowing for a prudent provision for appeals and uncollectable debts, compared to a deficit of £4.509 million at 31 March 2020.
-The deficit will be primarily met in the 2021/2022 financial year through additional Section 31 grants that were made available to compensate the precepting authorities for losses of business rates yields in the Collection Fund due to the extended relief schemes provided to businesses and organisations through the Covid-19 pandemic.
+After allowing for a prudent provision for appeals and uncollectable debts, National Non-Domestic Rates (NNDR) collection shows a deficit of £11.316 million as at 31 March 2022, compared to a deficit of £26.882 million at 31 March 2021.
+The deficit will be offset in the 2022/2023 financial year through additional Section 31 grants that were made available to compensate the precepting authorities for losses of business rates yields due to the extended relief schemes provided to businesses and organisations through the Covid-19 pandemic.
+Bedford Borough Council's share of the deficit will be met from Section 31 grants held in reserve.